-The Auditor also inquired to the PREA Compliance Manager how the facility determines housing and program assignments for transgender or intersex inmates.
+During the Auditor's interview with the PREA Compliance Manager, the Auditor inquired how the facility determines housing and program assignments for transgender or intersex inmates.
 The PREA Compliance Manager explained that housing for a transgender or intersex inmate is determined on a case-by-case basis.
 The inmate's safety as well as the safety and the security of the institutional compound will be taken into consideration when making the housing determination.